Skip to contents

 2.1 muscomic

-• allele_counts: a table of raw counts per allele (see ?allele_counts) (optional, can be added later during analysis).
+• allele_counts: a data frame of raw allele-specific counts (see ?exdata_allele_counts) (optional, can be added later in the analysis workflow).

-• features: a table of features coordinates (see ?features).
+• features: a data frame containing genomic coordinates of features (see ?exdata_features).

 library(muscadet)